OpenDevsFlow/ChatBot-2.0/README.md

 ## 🎨 Image Generation

 To generate images, use the `@bot image` command followed by your prompt.
-Choose from a variety of models for different styles and outputs!

 Example:
 ```bash